Find out more about the diagnostics advisory committee members by reading their biographies.

 Karen was a GP partner and trainer at Killick Street Health Centre, an inner city general practice in King's Cross, London, until August 2022, and is now a locum GP.
 She graduated in medicine from UCL London in 1984, and is a fellow of the Royal College of General Practitioners.
 She was the primary care trust (PCT) chair, then clinical commissioning group (CCG) board member for Islington for over 10 years.
 She was member of the North Central London (NCL) diagnostics group until 2020, supporting the 'Right Test, Right Time' programme.

 Professor Matt Stevenson BSc, PhD

-Matt is Director of the School of Health and Related Research Technology Assessment Group, an academic group undertaking modelling work to provide data for NICE technology and diagnostic appraisals.
-He is also a member of our technology appraisal committee, as well as our decision support unit.
+Matt is director of the School of Health and Related Research Technology Assessment Group, an academic group undertaking modelling work to provide data for NICE technology and diagnostic appraisals.